 Sproule and MacKenzie have been making music together in various ensembles for decades, and now present a wonderful concert duo, featuring a rich gamut of traditional Irish and Scottish music and song, plus Dáithí's recent compositions.
 A selection of their music can be enjoyed on The Pinery CD.
 (Sound Samples)

 “A gem of a recording…this CD by master musician Dáithí Sproule and Laura MacKenzie is a beauty…some of the finest traditional music you will hear” - Irish American News

 Dáithí and Laura’s performances are delightful soundscapes of music and song woven together with the lore learned over lifetimes in traditional music.
 MacKenzie's arsenal of wind-powered instruments (wooden flutes, whistles, various pipes, and concertina) are all featured, joined by Sproule's fresh, famous and innovative guitar accompaniments and solos.
 They are both esteemed singers as well, and selections from their treasure trove of traditional song are presented in beautiful arrangements.

 "What a delight to hear your music.
 We just loved the wonderful concert you and Dáithí graced us with.
-If fires us up to keep working on our music." - Silver Lake College, Manitowoc, WI, 2013.
+If fires us up!"- Silver Lake College, Manitowoc, WI, 2013.